 But after struggling for results in the league, the former Barcelona and Bayern Munich was sacked from his position, just two days after he won the FA Cup against Crystal Palace.

-The 33-year-old has praised the manager for his tactics and preparation, among other traits:
+The 33-year-old praised the manager for his tactics and preparation, among other traits.

 "Van Gaal is by far the best coach I have worked with - one hundred per cent," Rooney told The Mirror.